fred-corp/IndexFighter/README.md

 ## Results

 The code works, yay !
+The main objectives were attained, and the game is playable.
-There are some issues where some collisions with the paddles are not detected, or stray collisions that seem to happen randomly anywhere the playfield.
+There are still some issues where some collisions with the paddles are not detected, or stray collisions that seem to happen randomly anywhere the playfield.
 This could be fixed by refactoring and optimizing the code.

 ## Further development ideas